Skip to main content

 Assumption Day

-Cantonal holiday in 11 predominantly Catholic cantons: Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Schwyz, Ticino, Uri, Valais and Zug.
+Cantonal holiday in 12 predominantly Catholic cantons: Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Solothurn (except the Bucheggberg district), Schwyz, Ticino, Uri, Valais and Zug.
 Catholic feast commemorating the bodily assumption of Mary into heaven.

 Falls on a weekend — no substitute day off.